 First, you need to know what kind of object you’re going to hang.
 Second, you need to think about the type of surface you’re hanging these objects that you want to hang.
 The third condition, do you think the surface can still handle heavy objects?

-Last but not least, the type of anchor you’re going to chose.
+Last but not least, the type of anchor you’re going to choose.
 From the four factors mentioned, you can quickly determine how much weight the anchors can hold.

 So, let’s talk about the four factors that determine how much weight the wall anchor can hold in much detail.